shreyasgowda63/NS_3/src/wifi/doc/source/wifi-user.rst

 band cannot be configured if the standard is 802.11ac, or a channel in the 6 GHz band can only be configured if the standard is 802.11ax (or beyond).

+``WifiHelper::SetStandard ()`` can also be called by passing a string with the standard name.
+For example any of the strings "802.11ax", "11ax" or "HE" can be passed in order to set the standard as ``WIFI_STANDARD_80211ax``.

 The following values for WifiStandard are defined in ``src/wifi/model/wifi-standards.h``: